t3hmun/t3hmun.github.io.old/_posts/2015-10-22-encoding-and-decoding-in-python-3.md

 {: .other-text-width}

 Part of an error usually encountered when printing to a console, but possible in many other text situations.
-If you are interested in deeply understanding the issue, instead of just copy-pasting SO posts, read on.
+If you are interested in fully understanding the root issue, instead of just copy-pasting SO posts, read on.

 ## The Problem